rafaelanastacioalves/zemoga-code-challenge/README.md

 ## How to run

 The app can be built like any other app.
-No additional instructions about that.
+Just important to remember to use Java 11 to build the app.
 The same applies to tests.